-Collectively comprising little more than 10% of the general population, the IN types (INFJ, INFP, INTJ, & INTP) are rare and unusual birds.
+Collectively comprising little more than 10% of the general population, the introverted (I) intuitive (N) types—INFJ, INFP, INTJ, and INTP—are rare and unusual birds.
 If we harken back to humanity’s tribal days, we would likely find only a few INs in a given tribe.
 At that time, they would have assumed roles such as sage, healer, Shaman or prophet—anything that capitalized on their powers of insight and intuition.
-Indeed, their rare and unusual gifts would have made INs a precious commodity.
-Knowing that they played a critical role in their tribe’s well-being would have engendered a deep sense of self-worth in these types.
+Indeed, their rare and unusual gifts would have made IN types a precious commodity.
+Knowing that they played a critical role in their tribe’s well-being would likely have engendered a deep sense of self-worth in these types.

 Fast-forwarding to the present day, INs find themselves in a very different and ultimately more difficult predicament.
 Instead of being born into a tribe and assuming a meaningful role within that community, INs must now find or create their own tribe, as well as their purpose within it.
 Unfortunately, many INs discover that the path to doing so is a rough and rocky one; finding themselves and their best-fit niche rarely proves as smooth or easy as they anticipate.